 The only component of the renegade movement that is from overtly socialist roots is the long term goal of de-growth—the adaptation of the individual earning and spending cycle to a world with more than seven billion people and an overall decreasing need for man-hours.
 De-growth has its roots in the décroissance movement, which is almost entirely French in origin and theory and is inextricably tied to Socialist politics in France and Spain.
 We intend to free the notion of de-growth from politics, especially the rather strong streak of socialist politics that helped spawn it, and foster it as apolitically as our other goals.

 Renegades expect to be called a lot of names by the marketing-industrial complex, consumer business entities and other hustlers.
 We’ll accept any that are accurate.
 Socialist isn’t one of them.

 Renegades: Not Anti-Capitalism

 It is only when this practice turns into exploitation of other individuals, or is limited by law or class access to some subgroup of the population, that capitalism is a bad model.
 Consumerism is exploitation.
 Consumerism is almost entirely an excess of capitalism.
-However, that unbridled capitalism is a fast highway to consumerist excess does not make capitalism the problem, and strangling capitalism will not lead to a meaningful reduction in consumerism.
+However, that unbridled capitalism is a fast highway to consumerist excess does not make capitalism the problem, and strangling capitalism will lead to a reduction in consumerism only through enforced poverty.

 It is a false argument to claim that opposing consumerism is opposing capitalism on the basis that it’s unfair to prevent any entity from exploiting economic strength.
 In such a view—pretty much the currently popular one—creating a product of questionable value and then using any means at hand to get the population to buy as much of it as can be sold should be the right of every economic entity.
 The renegade position is that this is not so—economic exploitation is economic exploitation, and the pro-capitalist seeking to gain must do so without infringing on the much more important right of individuals not to be manipulated and exploited.